 Only the 12-hour California code and ethics course can be approved for both PRE and CE credits.
 If you are providing an approved PRE California code and ethics course and you are also an approved CE provider, you can file the California code and ethics course for approval as a CE course.

-8. Is it necessary to provide a copy of the PRE curriculum and educational objectives to students?
+8. Is it necessary to provide a copy of the PRE educational objectives to students?

 Yes.
-PRE curriculum and educational objectives should be provided to students upon initial enrollment in a class so that they know what CDI's qualifying examinations are based on and what is expected of them.
+PRE educational objectives should be provided to students upon initial enrollment in a class so that they know what CDI's qualifying examinations are based on and what is expected of them.

 1. Does CDI certify instructors?

 No. It is the Provider Director's responsibility to use instructors that meet one of the qualifications stated below:

 a) Three (3) years of experience within the last five (5) years in the course subject matter, which experience may include being licensed as an insurance producer; or,